 A few weeks ago Facebook’s co-founder and chief executive Mark Zuckerberg announced a new project called Internet.org to further extend internet access to developing countries and reduce poverty.
-This new endeavour is in collaboration with other tech giants and aims to reduce the cost of delivering basic internet services, particularly in the developing world.
+This new endeavor is in collaboration with other tech giants and aims to reduce the cost of delivering basic internet services, particularly in the developing world.
 In doing so, the initiative hopes to bring internet access to all, which would expand the poor’s interaction with technology from using mobile phones just for SMS and Voice to using mobile phones and other devices to access the internet.

 How will this group expand internet access and reduce poverty?